bhargavavarma07/static_online_shoping_website/README.md

 - No JavaScript or fancy styling, just plain HTML.
 - Prices are shown in Indian Rupees (₹).
+- Background is set to dark grey/black using basic HTML attributes.
 - I removed the PDF/script as requested.